MathieuFortune/mathieufortune.github.io/_posts/2024-08-22-design-sprint-cd.md

 ## Transition and Further Impact

 Unfortunately, shortly after the design sprint, the Product Manager of the decarbonization team transitioned to a new opportunity, leading to the dissolution of the team.
-However, I was re-assigned to the “Measure” workstream, where over the next seven months, I contributed to **signing 15 new customers and improved internal team efficiency by 15%** through my design efforts.
+However, I was re-assigned to the “Measure” workstream, where over the next seven months, I contributed to **driving $750K in new revenue and improved internal team efficiency by 15% (~450 work hours saved annually)** through my design efforts.

 ## Lessons Learned and Future Applications